sidohaakma/docker/templates/molgenis/2/README.md

 This template creates a MOLGENIS stack on top of Rancher.
 It creates 3 docker services:

-- MOLGENIS instance
+- MOLGENIS
-- Postgress instance
+- Postgress
-- ElasticSearch instance
+- ElasticSearch

 **Usage:**

 - Select MOLGENIS from catalog
-- Enter the name of the replica set
+- The stack-name must not be altered (this is hardcoded in de docker-compose file)
-- Click *deploy*
+- Click *Launch*

 MOLGENIS can now be accessed over the Rancher network.